The

 gift God has given to man.
 All the good Savior gave to the

-could not know right from wrong.
-All things most desirable
+not know right from wrong.
+All things most desirable for

-for man's welfare, here and hereafter, are to found
+man's welfare, here and hereafter, are to found portrayed in

 qualification for membership, the Savior's condensed